DoT and DoH (encrypted DNS)¶

 by a trusted CA. This is done using function

-Get/set path to a server TLS certificate and private key for DNS/TLS.
+When called with path arguments, the function loads the server TLS certificate and private key for DoT and DoH.

 > net.tls("/etc/knot-resolver/server-cert.pem", "/etc/knot-resolver/server-key.pem") > net.tls() -- print configured paths ("/etc/knot-resolver/server-cert.pem", "/etc/knot-resolver/server-key.pem")